 Another way is particularly suitable for the free trial stage.
 To make sure your prospects are pleasantly surprised, you can under-promise and over-deliver.
 If the expectations are low, but the product can do more, then prospects will be blown away with the experience they get.
 This will help you win them over during the next sale stage.

 In modern selling, for some reason, people believe in closing as a top determinant for good salespeople.
 That is not entirely true.
 It is all about taking prospects through a process to determine whether they’re a fit while creating value for them along the way.
 Closing makes the sales process focus only on creating a stellar sales process where the prospect effectively does the closing for you.

 9. Killer Words – Sales Mistakes Kings

 There are words and phrases you have to avoid when making sales.
 These are Competitor, Trust Me, We Provide, We give you, Billion, Roadmap, Contract, Free trial, Implement/implementation, Payment, However, For example.

-This goes in the same bracket with overly mentioning the company name.
+This goes in the same bracket as overly mentioning the company name.

-To err is human and sales mistakes are going to be made once in a while but if you work to avoid them, you are definitely on the road to being a good salesperson.
+To err is human, and sales mistakes will be made once in a while, but if you work to avoid them, you are definitely on the road to being a good salesperson.
 It takes time to master the art of being a good salesperson, but yes, take time to practice.

-At MonkeyPesa, we are working out the perfect digital marketing solution for your business and more updates on the product, SUBSCRIBE HERE.
+At MonkeyPesa, we work out the perfect digital marketing solution for your business and more updates on the product, SUBSCRIBE HERE.

 You can contact us on or by a phone call or WhatsApp +256757537658